 Just ask master watchmaker Gilbert O. Gudjonsson (aka Gilbertson).
 He’s been repairing, designing and crafting watches in his 200 square foot shop in the capital of Reykjavik for more than 50 years.

 You might miss the small shop on Reykjavik’s Laugavegur Street if you’re not looking.
-While window-shopping on the main drag, as I passed by, I caught a glimpse of a watch with a crimson face sitting in the window display of the JS Watch Company.
+While window-shopping with my husband on the main drag, I caught a glimpse of a crimson faced watch sitting in the window display of the JS Watch Company.
 I couldn’t resist stepping into this quaint shop.
 The watch drew me in.

 Once inside I sensed a special place…one where time seems to stand still.
 The left wall dons photographs of the celebrities who have purchased watches from Gilbertson—from movie stars to rock stars, and political figures…even the Dalai Lama.

 As I walked in to inquire about the crimson-faced watch, a man with a loupe (a single magnifying glass) over one eye greets me.
 I knew that I had stumbled upon something amazing.
 Gilbertson was so friendly and entertaining.
 He took the time to tell me about the watchmaking process and he told stories about the photographs and the stars who visited his shop.

 He pointed to the photo of the Dalai Lama, whom Gilbertson reveals is a huge fan and collector of watches.